 At this juncture, it is useful to assess how far EBFM has served to advance use of ecosystem science in fishery management as tool and a pathway to broader Ecosystem-Based Management in the future.
-The ESMWG envisions this report as a down payment on further exploration of how NOAA can engage more broadly with EBM.
-Ideally a report such as this should focus on outcomes of the actions taken.
-Laying aside issues of causality (Sugihara et al. 2012) we currently need further work to gain expert consensus on baselines, metrics and methods for broad measures of changes in ecosystem structure and functioning.
+The ESMWG envisions this report as a down payment on further exploration of how NOAA can engage more broadly with EBM (Hennessey and Sutinen 2005).
+Ideally a report such as this should focus on outcomes of the actions taken, however, with lack of agreement on objectives and or clear statement of objectives this task would be futile.
+In addition, laying aside issues of causality (Sugihara et al. 2012) further work is needed to gain expert consensus on baselines, metrics and methods for broad measures of changes in ecosystem structure and functioning.
 This lack of consensus has been perpetuated, and probably amplified, by a combination of failure to acknowledge true regional differences in what matters to sustainability of fisheries (viewing sustainability in an ecosystem context), and strong preconceptions by many key players in the dialogue regarding what processes have to be present in an ecosystem approach to fisheries policy and management.
 The frequent failure to undertake strong retrospective performance evaluations of increasingly complex ecosystem-inclusive assessment and management models may be a greater deterrent to progress on EBM than any lack of metrics, methods and tools that might be applied.
-These retrospective studies would examine the degree to which Council decisions might have been different, had specific types of ecosystem information been available to inform a series of decisions, and, importantly if using the ecosystem information systematically would have consistently resulted in improved management decisions.
+These retrospective studies would examine the degree to which Council decisions might have been different had specific types of ecosystem information been available to inform a series of decisions, and, importantly if using the ecosystem information systematically would have consistently resulted in improved management decisions.
 Such retrospective examination of model use would be particularly valuable if it explored how well ecosystem information could have reduced risk on all dimensions of sustainability not just the environmental sustainability.
-The approach followed below consists of qualitative evaluation of input measures (actions) associated with regional fishery management councils.
+The most promising and innovative scientific program that encompassed these concepts was the innovative Comparative Analysis of Marine Ecosystem Organization (CAMEO) program sponsored briefly by the National Science Foundation and the National Marine Fisheries Service.
+The approach followed below consists of qualitative evaluation of input measures associated with regional fishery management council actions.
+Each action, in and of itself does not constitute EBFM but the composite of such measures defines management direction toward a broader consideration of ecosystem functioning in decision making.
+Clearly, the development of a Fishery Ecosystem Plan or a Fishery Management Plan accomplishes much more than a bycatch reduction measure by itself unless the problem of bycatch is pervasive in the ecosystem.

-APPROACH TO EXPLORATION OF EBFM
+APPROACH TO ASSESSMENT OF EBFM

-Key Question: The question is how much progress has been made in ecosystem sciences and their application in fisheries management in the United States management regions between 1996 and 2013?
+Key Question: The question is how much progress has been made in ecosystem sciences and their application in fisheries management in the United States management regions between 1996 and 2014?